 Tessa Burman, KPA CTP

-As a graduate of Karen Pryor Academy’s Dog Trainer Professional Program (earning my KPA CTP credentials) and a member of The Pet Professional Guild, I am dedicated to the use of reward-based training when working with my canine clients.
+As a graduate of Karen Pryor Academy’s Dog Trainer Professional Program (earning my KPA CTP credentials), I am dedicated to the use of reward-based training when working with my canine clients.

 My passion for “all things dog” began as a young child, however it wasn’t until my college years that I began to consider a professional career working with animals.
 After completing an introductory dog training course in 2015, I caught the “training bug” and became obsessed with the world of dog training and behavior.
 My formative training years were spent working at the Humane Society of Boulder Valley, where I had the opportunity to learn from and work with some of the most skilled and educated trainers in Colorado.
 I then spent over a year working at Denver-based Canis Major Dog Training, as both a trainer and as their Operations Coordinator.
 In 2020, I returned to HSBV and currently work as a trainer in their “Puppy Club” program and teach group dog training classes, in addition to working with my Canine Connections clients.